sudvarma/upload/README.md

 ![upload_basic_mvp](https://user-images.githubusercontent.com/34787500/117580673-b3456b00-b116-11eb-8815-b835d4e07301.png)

 - Upload service

   receives stream of file data to be uploaded

 - Download service

   client pulls the stream of file data from the download service

 - Object store
+-
   maintains uploaded files (cannot modify)

 - Metadata store

   maintains information about file upload location, primary user, participating user

 #### Advantages:
-  Simple framework
-  could horizontally scale upload and download service typically could be used when number of participants for a document is very less, say 2 to 3.
+  Simple framework - could horizontally scale upload and download service typically could be used when number of participants for a document is very less, say 2 to 3.
 #### Disadvantages:
-  Uploading medium to large files could take a long time To avoid conflicts users should download latest copy before uploading modification
+  Uploading/Downloading medium to large files could take a long time (improvements could be made using multi-part upload and partial download/streaming)
+  To avoid conflicts users should download latest copy before uploading modification